ISN Clinical Research

 Are you interested in applying to the ISN Clinical Research Program in French?
 Contact the Clinical Research Coordinator before March 1 via the Contact section below.

-This course is ongoing and is not currently accepting applications.
+This course is now accepting applications.

 The course was open to ISN members from the region who: